You Talkin’ To Me??Dec 08, 2022

 Writer: Craig Sweeney

-Since we’re coming up on Graduation/Commencement season, we thought this would be apropos.
+Since we’re coming up on the Holiday Season and the New Year is fast approaching, we thought this would be apropos.

 What I’d tell my 25 year old self.